Home > Digital technologies > Metavers, what uses in business?

 Metavers, a future still in the making

 Metavers are the subject of speculation.
 Companies are investing without any certainty of a return on their investment.
-Not to mention the fact that the word metaverse is overused to sell robots, connected objects, software, etc. However, this new virtual space has real potential for businesses, whether for recruiting, selling products and services or training employees.
+Not to mention the fact that the word metaverse is overused to sell robots, connected objects, software, etc. Yet this new virtual space has real potential for businesses, whether for recruiting, selling products and services or training employees.

 Investing in the metaverse means investing in the new technologies that make it up, such as 3D, virtual reality, blockchain, 5G, IoT, artificial intelligence, etc. For a company, it is also a breeding ground for extraordinary talent that is rare on the market.
 These same engineers can work in other fields such as medicine, industry, etc.